vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_imgui_setup.md

 We are going to take a render extent to setup a rectangle of pixels to draw, and we will send a color attachment and a depth attachment.
 We dont need the depth attachment right now, thats for later.

-We now go change the render loop so that we can call the imgui draw commands
+We now go change the render loop so that we can call the imgui draw commands.
+We will begin by adding a new function draw_imgui() to the VulkanEngine class, and putting our imgui drawing code inside it.

+^code imgui_draw_fn chapter-2/vk_engine.cpp

+Then we need to call it from our draw() function.

 ^code imgui_draw chapter-2/vk_engine.cpp